NREL/echemAMR/models/irregularIntercalate/README.md

 # Three dimensional half cell with adaptive meshing

-This case simulates the time dependent potential and species distribution in a half cell during charging.
+This case simulates the time dependent potential and species distribution in a half cell with an irregular interface during charging.
 The interface is also resolved using AMR.

 ### Build instructions